-Lenco marine's trim tab system includes a test mode feature that allows the boat operator to by-pass the accessory input signal by holding down all four buttons on the key pad simultaneously for approximately three to four seconds.
+Lenco marine's trim tab system includes a test mode feature that allows the boat operator to bypass the accessory input signal by holding down all four buttons on the key pad simultaneously for approximately three to four seconds.
 This will turn on the control box and allow the trim tabs to run up or down.
+Tabs extended, water passes under hull, hits tabs and forces stern up and bow down.